-For people aged > 80 years, offer the same anti-hypertensive therapies as for people aged 55-80 years, however take into consideration comorbidities.
+For patients aged > 80 years, offer the same anti-hypertensive therapies as for people aged 55-80 years, however take into consideration comorbidities.

-Those with renal disease and proteinuria or diabetes should target a BP of <130/80.
+Those with renal disease and proteinuria or diabetes should target a BP of < 130/80 mmHg.

 Hypertensive emergencies occur when high BP results in acute end-organ damage.

 The term malignant (or accelerated) hypertension is typically reserved for when papilloedema is present and is defined by NICE as: